daboe01/CPTextView/README.md

 Cappuccino needs the following extensions before rich text support is complete:
 * CPScrollView needs to support ruler views as in cocoa
 * Multiple pasteboard types are currently unsupported
-* Pasteboard support is broken in Safari.
-This has to be worked around somehow.